RefrigerantTrack

 What changed with EPA Section 608 in January 2026?

-The EPA lowered the appliance charge threshold that triggers leak rate tracking and repair obligations from 50 lbs to 15 lbs.
-Commercial refrigeration or comfort cooling systems containing 15 lbs or more of regulated refrigerant are generally required to have their leak rate monitored under the updated rule.
-Facilities that were previously exempt may now be subject to civil penalties of up to $60,000 per day per violation.
+The AIM Act (40 CFR § 84.106, effective January 1, 2026) lowered the appliance charge threshold from 50 lbs to 15 lbs for HFC refrigerants and high-GWP substitutes.
+Systems with 15 lbs or more of regulated refrigerant are now generally subject to leak rate monitoring and repair obligations.
+Legacy ODS appliances (e.g., R-22) remain under 40 CFR § 82.157 (Section 608) with a ≥ 50 lb threshold.
+Facilities that were previously exempt may now face civil penalties per day per violation under the Clean Air Act, adjusted annually for inflation.
 Consult the EPA or a qualified compliance professional to confirm your specific obligations.

 What is the leak rate threshold for my system type?